 Organic SEO or organic digital marketing refers to the natural process of achieving a high ranking in search engines by using quality content on your site.

-Organic SEO takes longer to complete and gain traffic from but the long term benefits are worth it.
+Organic SEO takes longer to complete and gain traffic, but the long-term benefits are worth it.

-PPC marketing can be done at any time with the cost of a few clicks but is more risky than organic SEO since you are only paying for guaranteed traffic instead of earning credibility, building authority and growing consumer trust.
-Organic digital marketing works best when you have high quality content on your site and continuously promote this through social media, other sites or email lists.
+PPC marketing can be done at any time with the cost of a few clicks but is riskier than organic SEO since you are only paying for guaranteed traffic instead of earning credibility, building authority, and growing consumer trust.
+Organic digital marketing works best when you have high-quality content on your site and continuously promote this through social media, other sites, or email lists.

 What is the most effective digital marketing strategy?

-The answer to which strategy you should use will depend on your marketing budget and what you want out of digital marketing in the future.
+The strategy you should use will depend on your marketing budget and what you want out of digital marketing in the future.

-Organic SEO services generate more revenue for businesses over time by providing them exposure through quality content while also building credibility.
-This takes longer to complete so it may not work if there are short-term goals that need to be met right away.
-For example, if someone needs to get their site ranking high quickly then they would probably go with an immediate solution like PPC advertising instead of investing in search engine ranking and website optimization.
+Organic SEO services generate more revenue for businesses over time by providing them exposure through quality content and building authority.
+This takes longer to complete, so it may not work if short-term goals need to be met right away.
+For example, if someone needs to get their site ranking high quickly, they would probably go with an immediate solution like PPC advertising instead of investing in search engine ranking and website optimization.

-Businesses that are looking to establish long tern search engine placement could benefit more from an organic SEO campaign.
+Businesses looking to establish long-term search engine placement could benefit more from an organic SEO campaign.

-PPC advertising is a great way to get immediate results and can be very effective at bringing in new customers or increasing the conversion rate on your website .
-The downside of this strategy is that it’s expensive and time consuming because you have to monitor keywords, bids, impressions, click-through rates and other factors which can take up valuable marketing resources for a small percentage of return.
-There are many variables with both strategies but PPC might be better suited if someone has short term goals while organic may work best if they’re looking for long-term growth.
+PPC advertising is a great way to get immediate results and can be very effective at bringing in new customers or increasing the conversion rate on your website.
+The downside of this strategy is that it’s expensive and time-consuming because you have to monitor keywords, bids, impressions, click-through rates, and other factors which can take up valuable marketing resources for a small percentage of return.
+Both strategies have many variables, but PPC might be better suited if someone has short-term goals, while organic may work best if they’re looking for long-term growth.

 What is the difference between paid and organic traffic?

 Organic traffic has higher conversions because it is highly targeted to your audience.
-Paid traffic can be expensive and often times isn’t as targeted so you’re not sure who will see the ads or click on them, thus making for a higher percentage of wasted money and time.
+Paid traffic can be expensive and often not as targeted.
+Hence, you’re unsure who will see the ads or click on them, thus making for a higher percentage of wasted money and time.

 Paid Traffic: PPC advertising